Long-Term Prognostic Utility of Coronary CT Angiography in Patients with Diabetes

 From our perspective, within the limitations of an observational study, the conclusions from this study can be summarized as follows: 1) coronary CT can be used in diabetic patients for further risk stratification in addition to other traditional cardiovascular risk factors; 2) any degree of atherosclerosis in DM patients is associated with worse outcome; 3) non obstructive CAD in DM patients is the tip of the iceberg and should be treated aggressively.
 Furthermore, any evidence of atherosclerosis in a diabetic patient based on a coronary CTA can serve as a motivation for the patient to be more complaint with medical treatment and make healthy lifestyle changes.
 Data from this study may encourage physicians to be more aggressive in the treatment of the patient with DM to prevent atherosclerosis.
 Finally, the role of coronary CTA to stratify therapy according to presence or absence and extent of CAD needs further assessment and deserves future investigation.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Atherosclerosis, Cardiovascular Diseases, Angiography, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Life Style, Registries, Risk Factors, Tomography, X-Ray Computed, Metabolic Syndrome X